kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 </center>
 <p style="text-align:justify">I would like to take an example of manually reannotating a dataset for a computer vision classification task <b>Indoor Scene Recognition</b>.
 The dataset consists of around only 5000 images of 67 different classes <a href="#ref2">[2]</a>.
 While in this post I took an example of Computer Vision task , you can similarly analyze text/speech datasets or environments in Reinforcement Learning.</p>

 <p style="text-align:justify">Let us annotate the class bar.
 Think of what features could possibly define bar: high chairs , drinks , bottles , low lit , bar counters , people and some food.
 Ofcourse not just these individual attributes but in the context.
-Depending on the class all or some features could exist for the image to satisfy requirement of the label.
+Depending on the label, all or some features could exist for the image to satisfy requirement of the label.
 Let us look at a few sample images which are labelled as bar in the scene recognition dataset and decide how to eliminate or keep them based on the features we would want to define a bar.</p>
 <div>

 <p float="center">